-This allowance is a lifetime personal limit on the amount of tax-free lump sums that can be paid from all pension schemes, both in your lifetime and on your death, including any lump sum paid before age 75 in circumstances of serious ill-health.
+This allowance is a lifetime personal limit on the amount of lump sums that can be paid tax-free in the UK from all pension schemes, both in your lifetime and on your death, including any lump sum paid before age 75 in circumstances of serious ill-health.

-For most people, their 'lump sum and death benefit allowance' will be \pounds 1,073,100.
+For most people, their 'lump sum and death benefit allowance' will be £1,073,100.

-If your allowance is used up, any lump sum paid on your death above this cap will be subject to income tax in the same way as detailed above where you die after reaching age 75.
+If your allowance is used up any lump sum paid on your death above this cap will be subject to income tax in the UK in the same way as detailed above where you die after reaching age 75.